 However, this Ramadan, I am taking a detour – into the past: 67 years since my country Pakistan came into existence.

-I am going to look at what ailed our society – brick by brick – that today we are one of the world’s most fragile, most violent, most hated countries.
+I am going to look at what ailed our society – brick by brick – that today we are one of the world’s most fragile, most violent, most hated, most unethical countries.

 Called How we messed up Pakistan, it will be a series of events and patterns that brought us here.

-Because the way to future is to untangle from these ailments, free ourselves, and become a respectable, liveable country.
+Because the way to future is to untangle from these ailments, free ourselves, and become a respectable, livable country, again.

 This analysis may not be political, or economic, or social, or demographic, or military.